Desert National Park

 Desert National Park is a national park in the Indian state of Rajasthan, near the towns of Jaisalmer and Barmer.
 It is one of the largest national parks, covering an area of 3162 km2 in the Thar Desert.
 Sand dunes form around 44% of the park.
-The major landform consists of craggy rocks and compact salt lake bottoms, intermedial areas and fixed dunes.
+The major landform consists of craggy rocks and compact salt lake bottoms, intermediate areas and fixed dunes.
 It was gazetted in 1980.

 Despite a fragile ecosystem, it harbours an abundance of birdlife, both migratory and resident birds, including short-toed eagle, tawny eagle, spotted eagle, laggar falcon, kestrel, sand grouse and great Indian bustard.
 Desert National Park has a collection of fossils of animals and plants which are 180 million years old.
 Some fossils of dinosaurs which are 65-66 million years old were found in the area.

 Geography and location

 Desert National Park covers an area of 3162 km2, of which 1900 km2 is in Jaisalmer district and the remaining 1262 km2 in Barmer district of Rajasthan.
 It mostly consists of sand dunes (44%), but also has pediments, pavements and structural plains.
-Fossils from the Jurassic Period were found in side the park.
+Fossils from the Jurassic Period were found inside the park.